-Costa Brava isn’t named the ‘Rugged Coast’ for nothing!
-The coastline here is pocketed with relaxing little beach towns, sandy coves and rocky cliff faces.
-The Camino de Ronda coastal trail spans over 200 km (125 miles) past beautiful beach towns like Tossa de Mar and Calella de Palafrugell.
-I’ve hiked the camino many times and it’s always a different experience.
-I try to find the time to head out of the city and over to Costa Brava when the weather’s nice.
+Costa Brava isn’t named the Brave Coast for nothing!
+The rugged coastline here is pocketed with relaxing little beach towns, sandy coves and rocky cliff faces.
+The Camino de Ronda coastal trail spans over 200 km (125 miles) through beautiful beach towns that shouldn’t be missed like Tossa de Mar and Calella de Palafrugell.

 The Trail: Camino de Ronda

 Along the main trail there are smaller dirt trails, which branch off towards the ocean down to little rocky coves, fishing spots and small beaches.
 The trail is generally well marked with signs and maps posted along the way to guide you.
 It’s important to note that there are many variations of the route.
 Along the way different bike paths and trails connect to the Camino de Ronda and wander inland before usually meeting back up later.
 If you’re planning more than just a day hike, make sure to map out your route ahead of time.
 The most common journey follows a combination of the CdR (usually marked in blue on maps and signs) and the GR-92 (typically red and white stripes).

 Although the path meanders along the cliff face, many parts of the trail are flat and not extremely challenging.
 There are a few stairs and areas that cross over the beach, but overall I would rate this an intermediate level hike just based on the distance.
 The experience is more about swimming at secluded beaches, exploring the towns, sampling the local food, and taking in the spectacular views, rather than the hike itself.